Do you want to start a landscaping business?

 Marketing Analysis of Landscaping Business

-Before opening a landscaping business it is essential to carry out an accurate marketing analysis.
+Before opening a business plan landscape company it is essential to carry out an accurate marketing analysis.
 This is to know the market opportunities and your target customers.
 Exploring the groups of your target customers should be done before even researching on how to write a business plan for landscaping.
 It is because a thorough knowledge of your customers will enable you in introducing the services that would interest them.

 5.1 Market Trends

 Landscaping services are in great demand.
 Firstly because they freshen and beautify the outdoor spaces.
 And second due to the awareness in people to keep their surroundings green.
-According to IBISWorld, the landscaping business has seen a growth rate of 1.8% during the past five years i.e. from 2016 to 2021.
-And the business is expected to grow by another 1% in 2021.
+According to IBISWorld, the landscaping business plan has seen a growth rate of 1.8% during the past five years i.e. from 2016 to 2021.
+And the landscape business plan is expected to grow by another 1% in 2021.